ginkgobioworks/gen/paper/main.md

+---
+# header to make pandoc create a bibliography
+#  - pdf: pandoc -C main.md -o main.pdf
+#  - md: pandoc -t gfm -C --wrap preserve main.md
+title: "Gen: a version control system for biology"
+bibliography: bibliography/zotero.bib
+csl: bibliography/chicago-author-date.csl
+---

 # Introduction
+The conventional digital representation of a genetic sequence as a string of characters assumes that a species is sufficiently defined by a single reference genome.
+As whole genome sequencing has become more accessible, limitations of this model have become increasingly apparent.
+The field of _pangenomics_ has emerged in response, bringing new data models and software tools to work with datasets representing genetic diversity from thousands of individuals [@eizengaPangenomeGraphs2020].
+Thus far, these tools have been predominantly applied to fundamental biology, but a similar problem exists in engineering biology.
+Developing a microbial strain, plant cultivar, cell line, or engineered protein also involves hundreds to thousands genetic variants obtained from environmental samples, breeding, mutagenesis, or genetic engineering.
+An additional challenge for genetic engineering is the distinction between _observed_ and _intended_ sequence variants.
+Digital tools tend to emphasize one type over the other: a synthetic biology workflow may involve DNA sequencing to confirm that an intended genome edit took place, but discard any additonal observed mutations.
+Likewise, a variant calling pipeline may identify all observed mutations, but lose the engineering context.

 In synthetic biology, a common workflow is iterative engineering.
 This is where a strain is subject to multiple, sequential rounds of engineering to arrive at desired states.
 Pangenomes are an underutilized but highly useful tool for